swiftlang/swift-evolution/visions/swift-testing.md

 to capture exactly how these arrays differ and present that information to the developer as part of the test output or in the IDE.

+### API and ABI stability

+Once this project reaches its first major release, its API will be considered stable and will follow the same general rules as the Swift standard library.
+Source-breaking API changes will be considered a last resort and be preceded by a generous deprecation period.

+However, unlike the standard library, this project will generally not guarantee ABI stability.
+Tests are typically only run during the development cycle and aren't distributed to end users, so the runtime testing library will not be included in OS distributions and thus its interfaces do not need to maintain ABI stability.

 ### Project governance

 For this testing solution to stand the test of time, it needs to be well